Wins for Workers: Legislation and Policy We Helped Get Passed

 USW health and safety priorities advance.

-Nearly 5,000 workers in the U.S. are killed on the job each year, while an additional 100,000 die of occupational disease and millions are injured.[14]
-When laws to protect workers become outdated, government agencies can – but don’t always – add new scientific, economic or industry expertise to update them through the rulemaking process, resulting in new standards (a.k.a. regulations or rules).[15]
-A number of our priorities are currently moving forward, including rules that would protect workers covered by the Mine Safety and Health Administration from silica exposure; achieve new protections for workplace heat exposure; and address unsafe staffing levels in long-term care facilities, which protects both our health care workers and patients.[16],[17],[18] The process can be long.
-When final, these rules will save lives and prevent injuries.
-In a win for USW workers in oil refineries, chemical plants, and other workplaces utilizing significant volumes of chemicals, OSHA has updated their enforcement manual for process safety management for the first time since 1994.[19]
+More than 5,000 workers in the U.S. are killed on the job each year, while an additional 100,000 die of occupational disease and millions are injured.[15]
+When laws to protect workers become outdated, government agencies can – but don’t always – add new scientific, economic or industry expertise to update them through the rulemaking process, resulting in new standards (a.k.a. regulations or rules).
+Recent wins on USW issues include rules that will protect workers in mining from silica exposure; address unsafe staffing levels in long-term care facilities, which protects both our health care workers and patients; expand rights for workers to choose who will represent them during safety investigations; and ban ongoing uses of asbestos to protect people from cancer.[16],[17],[18],[19][20] In a win for USW members in oil refineries, chemical plants, and other workplaces utilizing significant volumes of chemicals, OSHA has updated their enforcement manual for process safety management for the first time since 1994.[21]
+Other priorities are advancing in the rulemaking process, including a proposed rule on workplace heat exposure.[22]

 [1] Forbes, How the American Rescue Plan Will Help Nearly a Million Retirees and Workers, March 12, 2021.